Sign In Register

 Healthcare Facilities74

-Port William has an average annual temperature of 54°F (12°C).
+Port William experiences four distinct seasons with an average annual temperature of 54°F (12°C).
 Winters average 30°F in January while summers reach 74°F in July.
-Annual precipitation is 43.3 inches.
-The area enjoys 293 sunny days per year.
+The area gets 293 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 43.3 inches.
+The area receives 20.3 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 43.
+The city sits at an elevation of 1,026 feet.

 Temperature